Kentico/xperience-by-kentico-sitecore-migration-tool/README.md

 The Xperience by Kentico: Sitecore Migration Tool automates data export from Sitecore to be imported into Xperience by Kentico.

+You can [watch our tutorial video](https://www.youtube.com/watch?v=it2ePM4GNp4) for more information.

 ## Prerequisites & Compatibility

 ### Source